tldr-pages/tldr/pages/linux/ark.md

 `ark --batch --destination {{path/to/directory}} {{archive}}`

-- Create archive if it does not exist and add files to it:
+- Create an archive if it does not exist and add files to it:

 `ark --add-to {{archive}} {{file1}} {{file2}}`